 Dealing with Efflorescence on Masonry Surfaces

-Efflorescence is a powdery looking substance that will sometimes appear on stone, concrete or tile surfaces.
+Efflorescence is a white powdery looking substance that will sometimes appear on stone, concrete or tile surfaces.
 This shows up as irregular, whitish blotches and is especially frequent around joints and grout lines.
 All masonry is susceptible to efflorescence and it is an ugly and unwelcome flaw.

 Unseen moisture is the problem.